 By mapping the customer’s location data with transactional information, the client not only gained additional revenue of about 25% from the DIY category but was also able to gauge what portion of the revenue was driven by improved conversion rates, traffic, and average transaction values.

 Location analytics is the new non-negotiable in the retail sector.
-Connect with our analysts for detailed insights.
+Request free proposal for detailed insights.

 Importance of Retail Location Analytics